pgadige/katacoda-scenarios/opentracing-python-tutorial-lesson02/combine-spans.md

       span.log_kv({'event': 'println'})
 </pre>

-We know a trace as a directed acyclic graph where the nodes represent spans
+A trace is a directed acyclic graph where the nodes represent spans
 and the edges represent causal relationships or references between spans.
 In the OpenTracing Specification, the edges are abstracted as `SpanReference`
 type that consists of `SpanContext` and `ReferenceType` label.